mbshbn/Kalman-filter-for-robotics/README.md

 ```

 ### (Measurement Update) Update the belief based on prior belief and the new measurement:
-The new variance is more certain that other two.
+The new variance is more certain than the other two.
 See `update_predict.py`.
 ```
 new_mean = (var2 *mean1 + var1 * mean2)/(var1 + var2)
 new_var = 1/(1/var1+1/var2)